- 2011-2015 Ph.D. in Computer Science. Delft University of Technology, The Netherlands.

 - Machine Learning and Computational Biology, MPI Intelligent Systems, Tübingen, Germany (2013)

-- Large-scale Annotation of Biomedical Data (MICCAI LABELS), Athens, Greece (2016, poster)
+- Large-scale Annotation of Biomedical Data and Expert Label Synthesis (MICCAI LABELS), Athens, Greece (2016, poster)

 - International Symposium on Biomedical Imaging (ISBI), Prague, Czech Republic (2016, oral, presented by co-author)

 - Medical Image Computing and Computer-Assisted Interventions (MICCAI), Munich, Germany (2015, poster)

 - Similarity-Based Pattern Recognition (SIMBAD), Copenhagen, Denmark (2015, oral)

 - Machine Learning in Medical Imaging (MICCAI MLMI), Cambridge, MA, United States (2014, poster)

 - International Conference on Pattern Recognition (ICPR), Stockholm, Sweden (2014, poster)

 - Similarity-Based Pattern Recognition (SIMBAD), York, United Kingdom (2013, oral)